Jack Harold Jones

 Jack Harold Jones Jr. (August 10, 1964 – April 24, 2017) was an American serial killer who murdered at least three women in Florida and Arkansas between 1983 and 1995.
-Convicted of two murders during his lifetime and executed in 2017, he was posthumously linked via DNA to the third murder, for which another man was imprisoned.
+Convicted of two murders during his lifetime and executed in 2017, he was posthumously linked via DNA to the third murder, for which a serial rapist had pleaded no contest.

 Murders

 Regina Harrison

 On May 2, 1983, Regina Harrison, a 20-year-old college student, left her parents' home for a nightly bike ride in Hollywood's North Beach neighborhood, but failed to return home.
 Friends and family found her nude body in the woods in West Lake Park.
 She had been strangled to death and her body discarded.
 During the subsequent investigation, witnesses reported that they had seen the woman riding accompanied by a skinny, long-haired man on a black bike.

 There were no leads in the case for five months, until a detective from Fort Lauderdale, John Curcio, saw a program airing the case on TV.
-He had been a member of an investigative unit which had captured Ronald Henry Stewart, a serial rapist who had terrorized women in Broward County and Harrison County, Mississippi during the late 1980s, and took notice that Stewart resembled the suspect sketch, in addition to being in possession of a black bike at the time of his arrest.
+He had been a member of an investigative unit which had captured Ronald Henry Stewart, a serial rapist who had terrorized women in Broward County, Florida and Harrison County, Mississippi in the late 1980s, and took notice that Stewart resembled the suspect sketch, in addition to being in possession of a black bike at the time of his arrest.
 A witness who said they had seen Regina and her alleged killer on the beach pointed to Ronald as the man she had seen, and he was soon charged with Harrison's murder.
-In order to avoid the death penalty, Stewart entered a plea of no contest and was given 50 years imprisonment in January 1985, to run concurrently with his other sentences for the sexual offenses.
+Fearing a death sentence and offered a sentence that could run concurrently to his rape sentences, Stewart had entered a plea of no contest and was given 50 years imprisonment in January 1985, to run concurrently with his other sentences for the sexual offenses.
 Although several factors pointed towards his innocence in the case, including the fact that his fingerprints did not match those found at the crime scene, Stewart confessed to the crime.
 He never repudiated the confession nor claimed it was coerced while serving his time.
 Stewart died behind bars from cancer in 2008.